malcolmlett/malcolmlett.github.io/README.md

 ## Running locally - one time setup

-The following steps configure Jekyll to run within Windows System for Linux.
+The following steps configure Jekyll to run within WSL.

 Prerequisites:
 * make sure you are on Ubuntu 20.04.5 LTS or later